ckerce/tft-gtp/README.md

 - **`xt` (token-like states)**: Updated by attention mechanisms, handling symbolic manipulation and token-to-token relationships
 - **`xe` (embedding-like states)**: Updated by MLPs, capturing contextual and semantic information

 The key insight is maintaining the **dimensional integrity** of these separated representations throughout processing.
+These representations retain token-like interpretability throughout the inference process.
+Manipulations and token associations can be tracked successively through the tft-gpt transformer blocks.

 ## Why ALiBi Positional Encoding